 Emmanuel holds a PhD from Lund University, Sweden.
 His PhD focussed on Disaster Recovery Coordination post-tsunami in India.

-Emmanuel has been chosen for the Integrated Reasearch on Disaster Risk Young Scientists Programme from July 2017 onwards.
+Emmanuel has been chosen for the Integrated Reasearch on Disaster Risk Young Scientists Programme from July 2017 to 2020.

 Research Projects at University of Copenhagen (Since 2014)

-2016-2018: Responsible for Research Work Packagaes with Assoc.
+2016-2018: Responsible for a Work Package with Assoc.
 Prof Kristian Lauta on an EU project 'Enhancing synergies for disaster prevention in the EU'.

 2017- Disaster Memories, A Study in India